center for collaborative democracy

 Federal Spending and Debt

-The federal debt exceeds 120 percent of GDP and is clearly headed higher.
-The debt burden is limiting our ability to meet the country's needs and invest in its future.
+The federal debt exceeds 100 percent of GDP excluding entitlement trust funds, or 120 percent if they are included.
+Both figures are clearly headed higher.
+This debt burden is limiting our ability to meet the country’s needs and invest in its future.

-Furthermore, the US government spends six times as much per senior as it does per child under 18, and favors benefits for well-off groups over long-term growth for the entire nation and over investments in lower income citizens that could make them more productive contributors to the economy.
+Furthermore, the US government spends six times as much per senior as it does per child under 18, and favors benefits for well-off groups over long-term growth for the entire nation.
+This combination shortchanges investments that would enable lower income citizens to contribute more to the economy.

 The prime drivers of debt are interest, Social Security and healthcare.
 Medicare, whose unfunded liabilities now exceed $75 trillion, is on track to become insolvent in 12 years; Social Security in nine.